 It’s truly challenging to be grateful for something until you’ve experienced inner appreciation first.
 After that, appreciation for everything else comes easier.
 When you’re in stress and overwhelm mode, however, it’s almost impossible to stop and appreciate anything.
 After all, once turmoil takes the stage, it steals the show!

-We tend to focus only on what isn’t working in our lives instead of channeling our energy towards what is.
+We tend to focus only on what isn’t working in our lives instead of channeling our energy toward what is.
 One of the reasons we do that is because of our survival mechanism.
 We are conditioned to continuously monitor for danger.
-So our awareness focuses more on what could harm us, and less on what is harm-less.
+So our awareness focuses more on what could harm us, and less on what is harmless.

 Because all life just wants to exist, we are engineered to move away from discomfort and pain, and towards comfort and pleasure.